gulp-cookery/gulp-chef/README.md

 A plugin module name to use.
 ### parallel
 Same as task, but child tasks are forced to run in parallel.
+### recipe
+The recipe to use, if not same as task name.
 ### runtime
 Runtime of this task.
 Valid values are "production" and "development".
 ### series
 Same as task, but child tasks are forced to run in series.
 ### sprout
 Instruct recipe or task to write file(s) out if was optional.
+### src
+The path or glob that files should be loaded.
 ### task
 Inline function(s) or reference(s) to other task(s).
 If provided as an array, child tasks are forced to run in series.
 If an object, child tasks are forced to run in parallel.
 ### visibility